Retrodad0001/EasyDbMigrator/README.md

  - updated external packages
  - updated to latest .net 3.1.x and 5.0.x with security updates

-The software can only be used for integrationtesting.
-Running manual migrations and using it in CI/CD pipelines is under-construction
+The software can only be used for integration-testing.
+Running manual migrations and using it in CI/CD pipelines is under-construction.
+It is possible to use EasyDbMigrator in your own application.

 # INFO:

 ### Builds: